 Are there additional academic fees, such as book fees, activity fees, student supply fees, graduation fees, or elective fees?

-No. Except for a registration fee upon enrollment and equipment fees for some of the sports teams, all such fees are included within the annual tuition.
+Except for a registration fee upon enrollment and equipment fees for some of the sports teams, all such fees are included within the annual tuition.

 Hallways, exterior doors, parking lots, and playground areas are under the full-time surveillance using 49 cameras and 12 wide screen monitors.
 Exterior doors remain locked during the day.
 Visitors must enter through the front lobby where access is electronically controlled to classroom areas.
 Fingerprint access devices allow middle/high school students entry between buildings when changing classes.
 Security and fire alarms are connected to a central monitoring station.

 A 35 minute Chapel is conducted once a week for all grades except Kindergarden.
 Students are divided into three groups (elementary, middle, and high school).
 Occasionally the message will be attuned to a particular event in the world or the school.
 Additionally, we enjoy singing hymns and praise music during Chapel.